Thomas-Mildner/KP-DataBinding/LectureNotes.md

 ### Two-way vs. One-way data binding

 In most GUI frameworks are multiple binding mechanism supported.
 The developer can often choose between one-way and two-way binding.
-Some Programming languages are supporting some additional binding mechanism like C# does with One-Way-To-Source and so on.
+Some programming languages are supporting some additional binding mechanism like C# does with One-Way-To-Source and so on.
 For each use case should a suited binding type chosen.

 #### One-way data binding